 - Lemon extract: I used lemon extract to give a strong lemon flavour without the need for lemon curd or lemon juice, both of which affect the texture and cooking time.

 - Vanilla extract: This is optional but I really liked the combo of the lemon and vanilla together.
-I recommend only adding a small amount, ½ teaspoon, so it doesn't drown out the lemon flavour.
+I recommend only adding a small amount, about ½ teaspoon, so it doesn't drown out the lemon flavour.

-- Eggs: I used three medium-sized eggs.
+- Eggs: Three medium-sized eggs.

 - Flour: Make sure to use plain/all-purpose flour for blondies- we don't want them to rise too much.
-Some people like to add a touch of baking powder to their blondies but I find that the eggs do a great job of leavening on their own.
+Some people like to add a touch of baking powder to their blondies but I think that the eggs do a great job of leavening on their own.

 - White chocolate chips: Optional but highly recommended!